germanrodikov/fibration/README.md

 3. Implement off-chain logic for transaction batching and state commitment.
 4. Use the provided contract interface to interact with your deployed contract.
 5. Integrate the execution environment logic to trigger and process state updates.

-## Documentation and Resources

-For further information and detailed tutorials, please visit the [Hedera documentation](https://docs.hedera.com/hedera/tutorials/smart-contracts/deploy-your-first-smart-contract).
-Explore how to deploy your first smart contract, integrate Hedera services, and much more.

 ---

 Join the next generation of decentralized innovation with Fibration: Hedera Hashgraph RAAS Platform and revolutionize how Layer 2 solutions are built and managed!